MontoyaAndres/platzi/README.md

 *7.5 QUESTIONS*

-What are the components of a topic sentence?
+What are the components of a topic sentence? (not support)

 What is the role of a topic sentence in a paragraph?